Noakhali riots: Forcible conversions

-Village after village was forcibly converted to Islam.
-The men were forced to wear skullcaps and grow beards.
-The women were stripped of their shankha and sindur and forced to recite the kalma.
-Moulavis visited their homes and imparted Islamic teachings.

-Ashoka Gupta, whose husband was then a judge serving in Chittagong, was among the first outsiders to reach Noakhali to provide relief.

 When the news of the killings and forced conversions appeared in the news for the first time, Star of India, a newspaper patronised by the Muslim League, denied any incidents of forcible conversion.
 However, Huseyn Shaheed Suhrawardy, while answering a question from Dhirendranath Datta in the assembly, stated that there had been 9,895 cases of forcible conversion in Tipperah.
 The exact figure was not known for Noakhali, but it ran into thousands.
-Edward Skinner Simpson stated in his report that 22,550 cases of forcible conversion took place in the three police station areas of Faridganj, Chandpur and Hajiganj in the district of Tipperah.
+Edward Skinner Simpson stated in his report that 22,550 cases of forcible conversion took place in the three police station areas of Faridganj, Chandpur, and Hajiganj in the district of Tipperah.
 Dr. Taj-ul-Islam Hashmi concluded that the number of Hindu women raped or converted was probably many times the number of Hindus killed.
-According to M. A. Khan, at least 95% of the Hindus of Noakhali were converted to Islam.
 According to Justice G. D. Khosla, the entire Hindu population of Noakhali were robbed of all they possessed and then forcibly converted to Islam.